 Realign your goals to meet 2017's biggest challenges

 The beginning of each year is a time for reflection and planning for the future.
-This year, consider the changes sweeping the industry – from alternative payment models to changing demographics – as you refocus your plans for 2017.
+This year, consider the changes sweeping the industry – from evolving payment models to shifting demographics – as you refocus your plans for 2017.
 Strategically realigning your business for the upcoming year can help you seize critical opportunities while preparing for what lies ahead.

-To develop strong partnerships with these hospitals, communities must carefully monitor patient transitions and resident outcomes.
+To develop strong partnerships with these hospitals, communities must carefully monitor patient transitions and resident outcomes while retooling operation models and embracing new technology.
 With low rehospitalization rates and positive outcomes, your community can become a preferred partner of hospitals.
-These associations can be beneficial in growing your business while allowing you to share in Medicare reimbursement.
+These associations can help you not only grow your business but allow you to share in Medicare reimbursement.

 With these changes in mind, it's wise to refocus for 2017.
-The Senior Living industry is evolving, and it's crucial for designers, operators and developers to embrace the changes ahead – from shifting demographics, changes in payment models and updates in the healthcare system.
-With a smart strategy, you can embrace and thrive in this changing industry in 2017 and beyond.
+The Senior Living industry is evolving, and it's crucial for designers, operators and developers to embrace the changes ahead – from shifting demographics to changes in payment models to updates in the healthcare system.

 Feel fresh with healthy dining options

 More than ever, Senior Living is being inspired by the hospitality industry.
-Recently, many communities are taking cues from popular fresh and farm-to-table style restaurants to offer residents healthful, inspired options.
+Recently, many communities have been taking cues from popular fresh and farm-to-table style restaurants to offer residents healthful, inspired options.
 See how you can incorporate healthy, seasonal options into your dining program to channel hospitality style.